dwp/docker-awscli/README.md

 as the values obtained from STS are exported as environmental variables and can therefore be used by AWS CLI calls.

+Lastly this image now contains `jq`, `jinja2` and `YAML` so it can replace a multitude of other images with this one image.

 # Examples
 This example is quite generic.
 To use this in a Concourse pipeline: